encryptioneffy/csv-parser-webapplication/README.md

 # CSV Parser Web Application
-- Type: React Web Application with Spark API
+- A Full-Stack Web Application with React on the frontend and Spark Java API on the backend
-- Status: Completed
 ## Project Details

 Project Name: "REPL"